pseudogene/docker-stacks/README.md

 ####User Feedback Documentation

-Be sure to familiariase yourself with the repository's [README.md](https://github.com/pseudogene/docker-stacks/blob/master/README.md) file before attempting a pull request.
+Be sure to familiarise yourself with the repository's [README.md](https://github.com/pseudogene/docker-stacks/blob/master/README.md) file before attempting a pull request.

 ####Issues

 If you have any problems with or questions about this docker image, please contact us through a [GitHub issue](https://github.com/pseudogene/docker-stacks/issues).
-Any issue related to Stacks itself must be done direclty with [Stacks developers](http://catchenlab.life.illinois.edu/stacks/) or via the [stacks-user mailing list](http://groups.google.com/group/stacks-users).
+Any issue related to Stacks itself must be done directly with [Stacks developers](http://catchenlab.life.illinois.edu/stacks/) or via the [stacks-user mailing list](http://groups.google.com/group/stacks-users).

 ####Contributing